-The 2018 fastest-growing business is Saucehouse BBQ, co-founded by Christopher Belk, who earned his bachelor’s degree in political science in 2005 and his MBA in 2013.
-Belk is from North Carolina and his co-founder is from Alabama.
-The pair wanted to highlight the regional differences in barbecue, so customers are offered a variety of sauces for their slow-smoked meats and homemade sides.
+The 2018 fastest-growing business is Saucehouse BBQ, founded by Christopher Belk, who earned his bachelor’s degree in political science in 2005 and his MBA in 2013.
 The restaurant and catering company is based in Athens, with a new catering branch open in Atlanta, and is open for breakfast, lunch and dinner.

 Saucehouse was featured in SPIA’s first edition of We The People.
 Read his story below.

 Walking up to Saucehouse is like entering the epitome of Southern hospitality.
 A cool front porch greets you with rocking chairs lining the walls.
 The beer garden on your right rings with the sounds of live music and people playing cornhole.
 From here, you can choose to enter the fast-casual dining room, the 21-and-up bar or take a seat on one of the many porch swings that are sprinkled around the property.

 “We want our customers to feel at home,” said Saucehouse co-founder, Christopher Belk.
 “We want to offer a great product at a great price with great customer service.
 The atmosphere just puts us over the top.”

 As a native North Carolinian, Belk grew up being sure of two things: politics and barbeque.
 After a serendipitous trip to a University of Georgia football game as a high school senior, Belk knew Athens would be his home for the next four years.